willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## Tracking system problems

-### The system cannot find the boundary and I'm being presented with setup UI
+### The system cannot find the boundary and I'm being presented with setup UI.

 This means that the tracking system was unable to recognize your environment.
 If you are in a new environment, you must set up the [boundary](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality#set-up-your-room-boundary).
 If you have previously used the device in this environment and set up a boundary:
 * Make sure the room has enough light.